ElementsProject/lightning/doc/lightningd-config.5.md

 putting this in someone's config file may convince them to read this man page.

+* **database-upgrade**=*BOOL*

+  Upgrades to Core Lightning often change the database: once this is done, downgrades are not generally possible.
+By default, Core Lightning will exit with an error rather than upgrade, unless this is an official released version.
+If you really want to upgrade to a non-release version, you can set this to *true* (or *false* to never allow a non-reversible upgrade!).

 ### Bitcoin control options:

+Bitcoin control options:

 * **network**=*NETWORK*